ji4597056/websocket-forward/README.md

 # Websocket Forward

-- A simple library to enable web socket proxy support in spring boot applications.
+- The simple library is used to support the forward proxy of websocket for applications which are based in the framework of `spring boot`.
+- The library is based on `JDK8`.

 ## USAGE